fitbit-v/Stories/Lightning/MIGRATION.md

     * Social business rules - to define how social cases are handled.

 ## Custom Panels
- ### Fitbit Payments Panel: This panel shows the cards linked and the transactions using the Fitbit watch
+ ### Fitbit Payments Panel
+ This panel shows the cards linked and the transactions using the Fitbit watch

     Below are the Jira Stories for the payments Panel:
     1. SFDC-1648